USCbiostats/GxEScanR/README.md

 #### Genetic Data

-GxEScanR using data that is stored in the BinaryDosage format.
+GxEScanR uses data that is stored in the BinaryDosage format.
 The BinaryDosage package converts files from the VCF format to the BinaryDosage format.
 It is recommended that the latest version of the BinaryDosage package be used.
 It is available on github